ice-bear-git/_MEMS1029_DesignII_onGithub/Project/Project3/Apr12.md

 Author: Ziang Cao

 STILL NEED TO DO:
-* Meanwhile the diameter of the hydrualic line. -- Just buy the meters.
+* Meanwhile the diameter of the hydrualic line.
-* Find the material and friction for the Pads against the Hub disc.
+* Find the material and frictio for the Pads against the Hub disc.

 ## Text